 AACSB advises schools to request exclusions for programs that could be construed as business degrees, even if they are below the threshold of business content.
 Schools should disclose these programs as a precaution.
-If a peer review team were to find a program that looked as though it could be business degree program, a school would want to be able to say that they disclosed this to AACSB and went through the exclusion approval process.
+If a peer review team were to find a program that looked as though it could be business degree program, for example: Engineering Management, a school would want to be able to say that they disclosed this to AACSB and went through the exclusion approval process.
 If unsure as to whether or not the program in question could be construed as a business program, please contact your staff liaison for further clarification.

 2. External Market Perception